 During the two-day trip, we spent only around $20 in total.
 Yes, that’s right, only $20 for food, drinks, and a place to stay.
 Don’t forget that this trip was taken in 2013 when smartphones were still not common to have and we didn’t have Google Maps at the time.
 This trip opened my eyes to how inexpensive it is to travel long distances by bicycle, and I wanted more overnight trips like this.

 Bikepacking to Zagreb

 After moving to Ireland in 2014, I was just working and working.
-All of my hobbies went to the side.
-My first job was as a chef, with long hours, rosters coming out every Sunday, so I couldn’t plan anything besides work.
+All of my hobbies went aside.
+My first job was as a chef, with long hours, and rosters coming out every Sunday, so I couldn’t plan anything besides work.
 The second thing was getting used to the new environment, weather and culture.

 I had a hard time adjusting to the new environment and on New Years’ Eve of 2016, I decided to plan how to move back to Croatia in the summer and do some crazy trips around Europe.
 After a few days, I contacted the same friend with whom I had done the bikepacking trip to Orahovica a few years ago, and we began to plan a new bikepacking trip.